Skip to Content

 Signs and symptoms of ovarian cancer may include:

 Cervical cancer is a disease in which cancer cells grow in the cervix.
-The cervix is the lower, narrow part of the uterus that connects the uterus with the vagina.
-It is the outlet of the uterus through which menstruation flows and babies are delivered.
 Normally, the cells of the cervix divide in a regulated manner.
 If cells keep dividing in an unregulated manner, a mass of tissue forms.
 This mass is called a tumor.

 Cervical cancer comes in two major forms: